MicrosoftDocs/visualstudio-docs/docs/debugger/how-to-enable-debugging-for-aspnet-applications.md

 You can debug ASP.NET and ASP.NET Core apps from Visual Studio.
 The process differs between ASP.NET and ASP.NET Core, and whether you are running it on IIS Express or a local IIS server.

 The built-in, preconfigured IIS Express server is included by default with Visual Studio, and is the easiest way to debug an ASP.NET or ASP.NET Core app.
 New ASP.NET and ASP.NET Core projects in Visual Studio are already configured to debug with IIS Express.
-It is ideal for initial debugging and testing.
+It's ideal for initial debugging and testing.

 You can also debug an ASP.NET or ASP.NET Core app on a local IIS server (version 8.0 or higher) that is configured to run the app.
 See [Prerequisites for debugging on local IIS](#prerequisites-for-debugging-on-local-iis).